What is mobile ransomware?

 Authored by a Symantec employee

-Mobile ransomware is a form of malware that steals sensitive data or locks a device permanently and then demands payment before unlocking it or returning the data to the user.
-People are tricked into accidentally downloading it through social networking schemes, assuming that they are downloading innocent content or critical services.
+Mobile ransomware is a form of malware that affects mobile devices.
+A cybercriminal can use mobile malware to steal sensitive data from a smartphone or lock a device, before demanding payment to return the data to the user or unlock the device.
+Sometimes people are tricked into accidentally downloading mobile ransomware through social networking schemes, because they think they are downloading innocent content or critical software.

 After the malware is downloaded onto a device, it will show a fake message accusing the victim of unlawful engagement before encrypting files and locking the phone.
 After the payment is processed, often via Bitcoin, the ransomware will send a code to unlock the phone or decrypt the data.